-- 20. Using the Council's enabling role to stimulate economic regeneration.
-Key investment priorities over the next 5 years are: - Support to the development of the Strata vision and the Wrens Nest National Nature Reserve as a heritage destination through a bid to the Heritage Lottery Fund and the identification of other appropriate funding sources; - Seeking resources from DEFRA to enable replacement of the Mines Drainage system at Pensnett; - Support for New Heritage Regeneration Ltd, the Arms Length Company (ALC) remitted to deliver Borough wide regeneration, with the first priority the delivery of the Dudley Area Development Framework (ADF); - Development and delivery of the Joint Core Strategy - Development and delivery of Area Action Plans for the regeneration of Brierley Hill, Halesowen and Stourbridge town centres; - Maximising use of regeneration funding such as European Regional Development Fund (ERDF), and resources through Advantage West Midlands (AWM), for the Council and its partners' regeneration initiatives; - Working with partner organisations to bring forward brownfield sites for development and open space purposes; - Redevelopment of the Castle Hill site in Dudley to transform the area into a major visitor attraction; - Development of the South Black Country Innovation and Enterprise Centre to attract knowledge based businesses and jobs to the Borough; - Developing the inward investment offer to secure new businesses and employment opportunities in the Borough - Seeking funding from Advantage West Midlands for improvement to the public realm in High Street and the Western Gateway to Brierley Hill at Church Hill; - Delivery of a programme of regeneration in the Borough's Local Centres.
+- 19. Using the Council's enabling role to stimulate economic regeneration.
+Key investment priorities over the next 5 years are: - Support to the development of the Strata vision and the Wrens Nest National Nature Reserve as a heritage destination through a bid to the Heritage Lottery Fund and the identification of other appropriate funding sources; - Seeking resources from DEFRA to enable replacement of the Mines Drainage system at Pensnett; - Support for New Heritage Regeneration Ltd, the Arms Length Company (ALC) remitted to deliver Borough wide regeneration, with the first priority the delivery of the Dudley Area Development Framework (ADF); - Development and delivery of the Joint Core Strategy

+- Development and delivery of Area Action Plans for the regeneration of Brierley Hill, Halesowen and Stourbridge town centres; - Maximising use of external funding such as European Regional Development Fund (ERDF) for the delivery of key regeneration projects - Working with partner organisations to bring forward brownfield sites for development and open space purposes; - Redevelopment of the Castle Hill site in Dudley to transform the area into a major visitor attraction: - Development of the Dudley Enterprise Centre to provide high quality managed business space for new and growing businesses; - Delivering the "Dudley Business First" offer to support inward investment and existing businesses to expand and create new employment opportunities in the Borough; - Delivery of a programme of regeneration in the Borough's Local Centres.

-Safety Matters
+Community Safety